webnami-dev/webnami/README.md

 ## 📝 Project Overview

-**WebNami** is an open source, SEO-focused blogging website generator built with [11ty (Eleventy)](https://www.11ty.dev/).
-It is designed for anyone who wants to create a fast, modern, and highly customizable blog with minimal setup.
-WebNami is ideal for developers, writers, and teams who value performance, accessibility, and clean design.
+**WebNami** is an opinionated fast, lightweight, SEO-focused blogging website generator built with [11ty (Eleventy)](https://www.11ty.dev/).
+It is designed for anyone who wants to create a fast, modern blog with built-in SEO and minimal setup.

 ---

 ## ✨ Features

 - ⚡ **Lightning Fast:** Built with 11ty for optimal performance and instant page loads.
-- 🔍 **SEO Audit:** On-page SEO errors are displayed in the console during build, so you can fix issues before deploying.
+- 🔍 **SEO Audit:** Dedicated command (`npm run seo`) to analyze your site for SEO issues and best practices.
+- 🎨 **Multiple Layouts:** Choose from 6 built-in layouts (trio, triofeatured, mono, duo, monofeatured, duofeatured).
 - 📊 **Perfect Performance:** Achieves 100/100 on Core Web Vitals for speed, accessibility, and best practices.
 - 📡 **RSS Feed:** Automatic RSS feed generation for easy syndication.
 - 🗺️ **Sitemap:** Auto-generated XML sitemap for better search engine indexing.